Do You Qualify for Up to $130,000 in HST Savings?

 Will builders raise prices to absorb the rebate?

 expand_moreThis is a real concern.
 However, with pre-construction sales down 86-89% in Toronto/Hamilton versus 10-year averages, builders are under significant pressure to move inventory.
-Working with an experienced pre-construction advisor can help you negotiate effectively and identify builders offering genuine value.
+Working with an experienced realtor who specializes in pre-construction can help you negotiate effectively and identify builders offering genuine value.

 What if construction is delayed past the deadline?